hartenthaler/hh_extended_family/docs/architecture.md

 ## 🌍 Translations

-Translations are provided by gettext files in `resources/lang/*.po` and registered through the module's custom translation support.
+Translations are provided by gettext files in `resources/lang/*.po` and `resources/lang/*.mo` and registered through the module's custom translation support.

 ## 📁 File structure